gvwilson/thirdbit/_posts/2012/2012-05-19-space-at-upcoming-events.md

 </tr>
 </tbody>
 </table>
-<p>If you'd like to join us, there's still plenty of space&mdash;and if you have friends who could use some training in basic software skills, please point them our way.</p>
+<p>If you'd like to join us, there's still plenty of space–and if you have friends who could use some training in basic software skills, please point them our way.</p>